|

 Antiochus: Personally, that sounds a little “harsh” to me.

-Me, A “sinful root”?
+Me, a “sinful root”?
 I don’t think so.
 I do have everything

 I’ve ever wanted, though.
 I rule these people here in Israel,

-“sinful root”!
+me a “sinful root”!
 Does it?
+Really!!!!

 Reader 2: Before long, people became more concerned about

-pleasing their leaders, than about pleasing God.
+pleasing their leaders than about pleasing God.
 Because of

 persecution, it became easier just to try to blend in … and some